kristian-lange-tw/JATOS_docs_v3/pages/JATOS-on-Digital-Ocean.md

 Now with a domain name you can encrypt your server's communication with HTTPS (HTTPS works only with a domain name and not with just an IP).

-To create a JATOS server with Traefik follow the instructions in the first paragraph [Setup a simple JATOS server on DigitalOcean](#setup-a-simple-jatos-server-on-digitalocean) but in the **User Data** field of _Select additional options_ add the following script:
+To create a JATOS server with Traefik follow the instructions of the first paragraph [Setup a simple JATOS server on DigitalOcean](#setup-a-simple-jatos-server-on-digitalocean) but in the **User Data** field of _Select additional options_ add the following script:

 ```shell
 #!/bin/bash